Robert Burns

 robert burns image by alexander reid

-Robert Burns by MiersThe image on the left is held in Dumfries museum and it was painted by a local miniaturist, Alexander Reid.
-Once again we have no way way of knowing how accurate this was.
+Robert Burns by MiersThe image on the left is held in Dumfries museum.
+It was painted by a local miniaturist, Alexander Reid.
+Once again we have no way way of knowing how accurate it is.
 The poet is depicted as being a bit heavier in this image, which is strange since it was reportedly done in January 1796 when he was already quite ill and only six months before his death.
-Surprisingly, Basil Skinner's 1963 book seems to confirm that Burns himself thought this was the best likeness.
+Surprisingly, Basil Skinner's 1963 book suggests that Burns himself thought this was the best likeness.

 The Reid Miniature can be dated precisely by two references in Burns's letters, the first already quoted, writing to George Thomson in May1795 and the second in a letter of January 1796 to Mrs Walter Riddell - 'Apropos pictures, I am now sitting to Reid in this town for a miniature, and I think he has hit the best likeness of me ever taken'.